EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > nodes, give node values that cause *Max-Heapify* to be called recursively at every node on a simple path from the root
 > down to a leaf.)

-The height of a heap of size *n* is ⌊lg *n*⌋, if *Max-Heapify* is calld at every node on a simple path from the root down to a leaf, the expected running time is linear to the height of the heap, that is ⌊lg *n*⌋, so the worst-case running time is Ω(lg *n*).
+The height of a heap of size *n* is ⌊lg *n*⌋, if *Max-Heapify* is called at every node on a simple path from the root down to a leaf, the expected running time is linear to the height of the heap, that is ⌊lg *n*⌋, so the worst-case running time is Ω(lg *n*).